cstuart1609/Space-Missions-EDA/README.md

 ----
 ## Data Dictionary

-Find an explanation of each column within the tables of the dataset (where columns appear more than once, they are not repeated)
+This section provides explanations for each column in the dataset tables (repeated columns are listed only once).

 * __space_missions__:
     - _company_: Short name code of launching agency (e.g., NASA, SpaceX)
-    - _location_: omprehensive launch location, detailing the launch pad, launch complex, region, and country
+    - _location_: Comprehensive launch location details, including launch pad, complex, region, and country.
     - _year_: Year of launch
     - _LaunchTime_: 24hr formatted time of launch
     - _Rocket_: The name of the rocket employed for the launch (e.g., Falcon 9, Atlas V)
     - _mission_status_: Numeric representation of the mission outcome (0 for Failure, 1 for Success)
     - _rocket_status_: Text string indicating whether the rocket used in the launch is still in active use or has been retired
-    - _price_: price: The cost associated with the launch (this field is deemed redundant for the analysis)
+    - _price_: price: The cost associated with the launch (deemed redundant for this analysis)
     - _mission_: The full name of the mission, initially serving as the primary key for identifying each unique launch

 * __space_agencies__: